Robinson

 Searching through the census forms the Robinson family appear to have moved several times, but this is because over the decades what is now the A1120 between Thorney Green and Saxham Street corner has been known by several different names.

-William’s son Edmund Robinson attended ‘secular school’ for one week only though he may have attended the Congregational Sunday School.
-The article says that as soon as he was old enough he was sent to Stowupland Hall where he ‘assisted Mr Charles Rayner Freeman, who was deaf and for whom he acted as interpreter about the Hall, and also made his buisness journeys in his horse and gig (Presumably between 1821 and 1864).
+William’s son Edmund Robinson (b.
+1839) attended ‘secular school’ for one week only though he may have attended the Congregational Sunday School.
+In the 1851 census, at age 12, he is shown as being a Sunday Scholar.
+The article says that as soon as he was old enough he was sent to Stowupland Hall where he ‘assisted Mr Charles Rayner Freeman, who was deaf and blind for whom he acted as interpreter about the Hall, and also made his business journeys’ in his horse and gig (Presumably between 1840s and 186os).

 One of Edmund’s younger brothers, Robert (b.
 1854), was working at the Gun Cotton Munitions factory in 1871.